Amiga: Commodore

-As many Commodore technical staff had moved to Atari, Commodore was left with no workable path to design their own next-generation computer.
-The company approached Amiga offering to fund development as a home computer system.
-They quickly arranged to repay the Atari loan, ending that threat.
+Commodore was left without a workable path to creating a next-generation home computer, and it offered to fund Amiga development.
 The two companies were initially arranging a $4 million license agreement before Commodore offered $24 million to purchase Amiga outright.

 By late 1984, the prototype breadboard chipset had successfully been turned into integrated circuits, and the system hardware was being readied for production.
-At this time the operating system (OS) was not as ready, and led to a deal to port an OS known as TRIPOS to the platform.
-TRIPOS was a multitasking system that had been written in BCPL during the 1970s for the PDP-11 minicomputer, but later experimentally ported to the 68000.
+At this time, the operating system was not ready, and led to a deal to port TRIPOS.
+TRIPOS was a multitasking system written in BCPL during the 1970s for the PDP-11 minicomputer.
 This early version was known as AmigaDOS and the GUI as Workbench.
 The BCPL parts were later rewritten in the C language, and the entire system became AmigaOS.

-The system was enclosed in a pizza box form factor case; a late change was the introduction of vertical supports on either side of the case to provide a "garage" under the main section of the system where the keyboard could be stored.
+The system was enclosed in a pizza-box form factor case.
+A late change was the introduction of vertical supports on either side of the case to provide a "garage" under the main section of the system where the keyboard could be stored.

 Launch

 The first model was announced in 1985 as simply "The Amiga from Commodore", later to be retroactively dubbed the Amiga 1000.
 They were first offered for sale in August, but by October only 50 had been built, all of which were used by Commodore.
 Machines only began to arrive in quantity in mid-November, meaning they missed the Christmas buying rush.
 By the end of the year, they had sold 35,000 machines, and severe cashflow problems made the company pull out of the January 1986 CES.
 Bad or entirely missing marketing, forcing the development team to move to the east coast, notorious stability problems and other blunders limited sales in early 1986 to between 10,000 and 15,000 units a month.
+120,000 units were reported as having been sold from the machine's launch up to the end of 1986.